 Table of Contents

 Poodles and Doodles

 Poodles are gorgeous, and the newest addition to the lineage is doodles.
-A doodle dog is a cross between a poodle and any other purebred dog, such as a Golden Retriever, Bernese mountain dog, Labrador Retriever, etc. Poodles need to walk at least two times a day, and they also need to spend a lot of time with their owners.
+A doodle dog is a cross between a poodle and any other purebred dog, such as a Golden Retriever, Bernese mountain dog, Labrador Retriever, etc. There are also whoodles from a breeder like My Whoodle.
+Poodles need to walk at least two times a day, and they also need to spend a lot of time with their owners.
 Some poodle mixes – or doodles – don’t need as much exercise and can be happy and playful on their own.
 Some doodle dogs are hypoallergenic and can be easily trained.
 Websites like Poodles2Doodles have details of various Doodle breeds listed so you can compare them before adopting or buying the most compatible one.

 The pug is one of the most popular dog breeds.
 They are loyal and affectionate, need little grooming and exercising, and are very easy to care for.
 These qualities make them the perfect breed for first-time dog owners.